Translating Images into Maps: Experiments and Results

 In Table \ref{tab:soa_comparison}, our spatial model outperforms the current state-of-the-art compression approach of STA-S \cite{saha2021enabling} with a mean relative improvement 15\%.
 It is the smaller dynamic classes in particular on which we show significant improvement, with buses, trucks, trailers and barriers all increasing by a relative 35-45\%.
 This is supported by our qualitative results in Fig.~\ref{fig:soa_comp}, where our models show greater structural similarity to the ground truths and a better sense of shape.
 This difference can be partly attributed to the fully-connected layer (FCL) used in compression: when detecting small, distant objects, a large portion of the image is redundant context.
 Expecting the weights of the FCL to ignore redundancies to maintain only the small objects in the bottleneck is a challenge.
 Furthermore, objects such as pedestrians are often partially occluded by vehicles.
 In such cases, the FCL would be inclined to ignore the pedestrian and instead maintain the vehicle's semantics.
 Here the attention method shows its advantages as each radial depth can independently attend to the image --- so the further depths can look at the pedestrian's visible body, while depths before can attend to the vehicle.
 Our results on the Argoverse dataset in Table \ref{tab:argo_results} demonstrate similar patterns, where we improve upon PON \cite{Roddick_2020_CVPR} by a relative 30\%.

-In Table \ref{tab:us_vs_philion} and \ref{tab:us_vs_fiery} we outperform LSS \cite{philion2020lift} and FIERY \cite{fiery2021} on nuScenes and Lyft (FIERY \cite{fiery2021} uses the `lift' approach of \cite{philion2020lift}).
+In Table \ref{tab:us_vs_philion} we outperform LSS \cite{philion2020lift} and FIERY \cite{fiery2021} on nuScenes and Lyft (FIERY \cite{fiery2021} uses the `lift' approach of \cite{philion2020lift}).
 A true comparison on Lyft is not possible as it doesn't have a canonical train/val split and we were unable to acquire those used by \cite{philion2020lift}.
 While we used splits of similar sizes to \cite{philion2020lift}, the exact scenes are unknown.
 As a `lift' approach bears some similarity to our translation approach in that the network is able to select how to distribute image context across its polar ray, the difference in performance here can likely be attributed to our constrained, spatially-aware translations between scanlines and rays.
+One of the avenues for future work is improving localisation accuracy for distant objects, and their false negatives.
+Finally, our approach is easily transferrable to indoor mobile robotics applications once ground truth has been collected to train the models.